Riverbank Precinct Code Amendment

 Concrete, paving, roadways, increase the ambient temperatures.
 Green spaces and trees reduce the ambient temperature

-Christobel over 2 years ago
+Christobel about 3 years ago

 Could you consider activating one side of the Torrens (the city side) while leaving the other side (oval side) as parklands?
 We don't need more cafes and shops, we do need more space to stroll and cycle and picnic under the trees.
 Once redevelopment starts there is no going back and it would be a shame to loose this green corridor through our city, connecting East to West.

-Amy Underdown over 2 years ago
+Amy Underdown about 3 years ago

 Halleluiah- Finally an elected committee that is supposed to represent the Community is being made to listen to the people.
 I have tried 3 times to submit a proposal for a 5 Star, 2 Storey, Floating Restaurant, Cafe, Beer Garden on the Torrens only to be dismissed as not worthy of a reply.
 Up to 85 pax long term employment, some $1.5m proposed investment to not even get to Council for a hearing.
 Adelaide get moving and give the people what they want.
 There is plenty of Green Spaces and our proposal would not require one blade of grass to be removed.
 Signed "Frustrated""

-Torrens Restaurant over 2 years ago
+Torrens Restaurant about 3 years ago

 I would love to see a number of bars, cafes and restaurants in the riverbank area utilizing our great climate and making the most of an otherwise dead space.
 Development does need to be sympathetic to the surroundings and limited in size in this area to keep the open nature of the area however.

-beamer85 over 2 years ago
+beamer85 about 3 years ago

 I’m a homeowner in the city and fully support the proposal to enhance the riverbank precinct with more dining/entertainment options.
 I often walk along the banks of the Torrens and think what a shame it’s such a ghost town when it could be a drawcard enticing more suburb dwellers to come and enjoy what the city has to offer.
 It will encourage them to engage with other city attractions, including the zoo, botanic gardens, art gallery etc. It will assist to grow Adelaide’s reputation as Australia’s most liveable city…one where you can actually have a drink, enjoy a meal riverside or go for an evening stroll….not one that you avoid after dark for fear of being mugged because there’s no one else around.

-City Dweller over 2 years ago
+City Dweller about 3 years ago

 Please please do not allow any more building on our parklands.
 Understand that parklands are PARK LANDS.
 So much of our parklands are already under concrete or leased out to other entities.
 Please do not build any more building on the parkkands